stanman71/Miranda/README.md

 #### 1. General Settings piCorePlayer

-change settings option to beta (options are at the bottom corner)
+- change settings option to beta (options are at the bottom corner on the main site)

 </br>

 - main page